 A new Private Members’ Bill is keeping up the pressure on the government over refugee family reunion.
 Alex Fraser, from our refugee support team, explains why it is such an important issue.

 At its heart, family reunion is about keeping loved ones together.
 That simple yearning we all have to be with our mum, dad, son or daughter.

 But family reunion is also a safe and legal route to protection that refugees can pursue in order to bring loved ones to the UK.

 Yet the system could work so much better.
 We believe it should be an important part of the UK’s response to the refugee crisis.

 A better system would reunite families torn apart by war and persecution.
-A better system would not force families to try the dangerous journeys into Europe offered by smugglers.
+A better system would reduce the number of families relying on smugglers to take the dangerous journey to Europe.

 A system stacked against you

 Earlier this year, we helped a mother and her four young children from Aleppo join their husband and father in the UK.